-On January 14, 2020, extended support for the Windows 7 SP1 (and Windows Server 2008 R2) ends.
+On January 14, 2020, extended support for the Windows 7 SP1 and Windows Server 2008 R2 will end.
 Accordingly, after this date Microsoft won’t release new security updates and patches for these OSs.
 In this regard, Microsoft has released several updates that will notify Windows 7 users of the need to upgrade to newer operating systems (read the Windows 10 here 🙂 ).

-Starting from April 2019, Windows 7 Home Editions (Home Premium) users began to receive nag notification of upcoming Windows 7 End-of-Support.
+Starting from April 2019, Windows 7 Home edition (Home Premium) users began to receive nag notification of upcoming Windows 7 End-of-Support.
 The Windows 7 EOS notification looked like this:

 January 14, 2020 is the last day Microsoft will offer security updates and technical support for computers running Windows 7.
 We know change can be difficult, that’s why we’re reaching out earlier to help you back up your file and prepare for what’s next.

-You can hide this notification by checking the item “Do not remind me again”.
-If you click on the “Learn more” button, a page opens that describes the process of upgrading to Windows 10 (there are still options for a free upgrade to Windows 10).
+You can hide this notification by checking the box “Do not remind me again”.
+If you click on the “Learn more” button, a page opens that describes the process of upgrading to Windows 10 (there are still options for a free in-place upgrade to Windows 10).

-This notification appears after installing the KB4493132.
-This is a small update, distributed through Windows Update and classified as “Optional” (recommended):
+This notification began to appear after installing the KB4493132 update.
+This is a small update, distributed through the Windows Update and classified as “Optional” (Recommended):

 2019-03 Update for Windows 7 for x64-based systems (KB4493132).